Caresse Bashar

 Karess Bashar (كاريس بشار) (b.
-Damascus - 16 February 1976) is a Syrian film and TV actress.
+Damascus - 16 February 1976) is a Syrian film and TV actress of Kurdish descent.
 She has played many roles on Syrian soap operas.
 Her only feature film is Usama Muhammad's The Box of Life.

+Life

+She specialized in media and joined the Zanobia Folk Arts troupe for three years.
+She was chosen by actor Duraid Lahham to participate in his plays "The Rain Maker" and "The Happy Sparrow".
+She entered the world of television by filming series such as "Day by Day", "A Family of Six Stars", and "Al Ababid".
+She succeeded in delivering comedic performances despite being in her early days.
+She was chosen as a goodwill ambassador for the United Nations' UNICEF organization."